Vic-Warden/Smart-Calendar/docs/planning.md

 ### Friday 28/02
 - 🔄 Watch a video to learn how to connect a website to a database
 - 🔄 Watch a youtube video to understand wemos
+- ✅ 🥳🥳 Have a database connection 🥳🥳

 ### Thursday 27/02